Use Citrix Content Collaboration with Endpoint Management

 Before you add storage zone connectors, you configure connection information for each storage zones controller enabled for storage zone connectors.
 You can define storage zones controllers as described in this section, or when you add a connector.

-On your first visit to the Configure > Citrix Files page, the page summarizes the differences between using Endpoint Management for Enterprise accounts and storage zone connectors.
+On your first visit to the Configure > Content Collaboration page, the page summarizes the differences between using Endpoint Management for Enterprise accounts and storage zone connectors.

 Click Configure Connectors to continue with the configuration steps in this article.